VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 major features of Azure App Service Mobile Apps are integrated.

 # How To Try It
 You don't have to clone this repo or study its code to quickly try JumpStreetMobile.
-All you have to do is get the latest .vsix by clicking the "VSSolutionTemplates.vsix" link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) and double-click it to install in Visual Studio.
-If you don't have the JumpStreetMobile prerequisites listed below installed you will need to install them first and then install the .vsix.<br/>
+All you have to do is download the latest version by clicking the "VSSolutionTemplates.vsix" link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts).
+Once it's downloaded you may have to rename the installer from "VSSolutionTemplates.zip" to "VSSolutionTemplates.vsix" and then simply double-click it to get it installed in Visual Studio.

-**Important!!!**  The .vsix will download as a .zip so you will have to rename it to .vsix and then double-click it to install it in Visual Studio.
+**IMPORTANT** If you don't have the JumpStreetMobile prerequisites listed below installed you will need to install them first and then install the .vsix.<br/>

 ### JumpStreeMobile Prerequisites
 * Visual Studio 2015 Community or Enterprise (VS 2017 may work but hasn't been tested)